netbench/GPCNET/README.md

 The results at N PPN will provide the most signal for congestion.

 # Modifying Defaults #

+Modifications to the default settings should not be done for official benchmarks.
+Official benchmarks should be run with default production settings for the system (network, compute nodes, MPI library etc.) with defaukt settings in GPCNeT.
+There are many ways to modify the behavior of GPCNeT, however, for detailed investigations.

 For network_load_test, the intensity of congestors can be lessened by reducing the number of processes per node or